Airy59/XSDtoOWL/xsd_to_owl/Documentation.md

 The framework provides a specialized rule for handling xs:choice elements in XSD schemas.
 The `ChoiceElementPropertyRule` transforms xs:choice elements into a set of OWL properties with constraints to ensure that exactly one of the properties is used.

+#### XML Schema xs:choice Semantics

+In XML Schema, the xs:choice element specifies that exactly one of the elements contained in the group may appear in the containing element.
+This creates a mutual exclusivity constraint that must be preserved in the OWL representation.

 #### Approaches

 The framework supports two approaches for handling xs:choice elements, depending on the types of elements in the choice: